trs/pure-stream/README.md

 # pure-stream

-> Collection of utilities for working with native streams
+> Collection of utilities for working with object streams

 [![npm](https://img.shields.io/npm/v/pure-stream.svg)](https://www.npmjs.com/package/pure-stream)

+## About

+This library uses a new class `PureStream` to implement object streams in an easy and logical way.

+- PureStreams are `ended` when an error occurs
+- `pipe`-ing propagates errors from source to destination(s)
+- No events.
+Data is collected with `each` and ended with `done`

+PureStreams are lazy, they won't begin reading data until `.done` is called.

 ## Install